Infineon/mtb-example-psoc6-security/README.md

 ### Flash map/partition

-Figure 14 shows the default flash map or partition used with MCUboot.
+**Figure 14** shows the default flash map or partition used with MCUboot.
 The partitions need not be contiguous in the memory because it is possible to configure the offset and size of each partition.
 However, the offset and the size must be aligned to the boundary of a flash row or sector.
 For PSoC&trade; 6 MCUs, the size of a flash row is 512 bytes.
 Also, the partition can be in either the internal flash or external flash.

 The memory partition is described or defined through a flash map (a data structure).
 It is important that the bootloader project and the dual-CPU user projects agree on the flash map.
 This example uses a shared file (*common.mk*) between the three apps so that they can use the same set of flash map parameters.
-See [Configuring the flash map](#configuring-the-default-flash-map) for details.
+See [Customizing the flash map](#customizing-the-flash-map) for more details.

 **Figure 14.
 Typical flash map**